luizbgomide/sovereign/spells.md

 Regardless of how often the caster uses this spell, they may have no more than twice their level worth of hit dice bound at any one time, with the oldest-enchanted being first released.

 ### Disguise Death - Level 1
-A necromancer can give an undead creature the semblance of a healthy, normal living being with this spell.
+A necromancer gives an undead creature the semblance of a healthy, normal living being with this spell.

 The target appears as it did in life, at any point in its lifespan that the necromancer so desires, and is capable of performing all normal human activities that its cognition allows it to perform.
 The spell uses the creature’s nature as a template for its effects, so the disguise is tangible and physically real until dispelled or the necromancer drops the effect.